julianiff/react-portfolio/README.md

     }
   },
 ```
-This list can be enriched with jsx to give more flexebility with the content generateion.
+This list can be enriched with jsx to give more flexibility with the content generation.

+There exist 2 templates.
+1) Default, that has a title, subtitle and img with src and label.
+2) Portfolio with a datastructure that can be found in src/dataSample/samplePortfolio.js